FORGET EVERYTHING YOU KNOW1 of 12

 The babies returned, having aged super-fast due to Osborn’s Goblin Serum-enhanced physiology and operating as villains.
 Sarah and Gabriel Stacy were revealed to Peter after Osborn convinced them that he was their father.
 Peter was able to convince them otherwise – but only after digging up Gwen’s grave and admitting that he had never, well, 'rounded home plate' with poor Gwen.

-”Sins Past” might be the most universally reviled chapter in Spider-Man’s history, and one of Marvel’s “secret histories” that was most quickly forgotten, swept under the rug, and rarely referenced - even Dan Slott, who has notoriously been able to make hay out of any past Spider-Man story, said he wouldn't go anywhere near it at this year's New York Comic Con.
+”Sins Past” might be the most universally reviled chapter in Spider-Man’s history, and one of Marvel’s “secret histories” that was most quickly forgotten, swept under the rug, and rarely referenced - even former Spidey writer Dan Slott, who was notoriously able to make hay out of any past Spider-Man story, never went anywhere near this tale.

 But “Sins Past” wasn't the first attempt to inject a weird sexual affair into Spider-Man’s past…